Firefighter

 How do fire fighter ranks work?

-Asked by Dan the man about 6 years ago
+Asked by Dan the man over 6 years ago

 FirefighterEngineer/SergeantLieutenantCaptainBattalion ChiefDivision ChiefAssistant ChiefFire Chief